"Only the one who does not question is safe from making a mistake."

 IMF programs are often considered to carry a “stigma” that triggers adverse market reactions.
 We show that such a negative IMF effect disappears when accounting for endogenous selection into programs.
 To proxy for a country's access to financial markets, we use credit ratings and investor assessments for 100 countries from 1988 to 2013.
 Our instrumental variable strategy exploits the differential effect of changes in IMF liquidity on loan allocation.
 We find that the IMF can “cushion” against falling creditworthiness, despite contractionary adjustments related to its programs.
 This positive signaling effect is also visible in monthly event-based specifications using country-times-year fixed effects.
 A text analysis of rating statements indicates a positive signal to investors if countries under IMF programs commit to economic reforms.

-Resource-related income shocks and conflict (With Sarah Langlotz and Stefan Kienberger), University of Heidelberg Department of Economics Discussion Paper Series No. 652
+World Bank and Chinese development projects in Africa (With Lennart Kaplan and Melvin Wong), University of Heidelberg Department of Economics Discussion Paper Series No. 657

 (2018).
 PDF | SSRN